-The European Union, through the European Regional Development Fund and the Ministry of Culture and National Heritage, are co‑financing the project “Increasing access to cultural resources by expanding the tour routes of the Auschwitz‑Birkenau State Museum to include the post‑camp space of the Schlachthaus and Molkerei buildings and the reconstruction of the cinema hall”.
-The project’s implementation in 2022 was financed to the tune of PLN 5.2 million from EU funds and PLN 3.5 million from funds from the Ministry of Culture and National Heritage.
+Within the framework of the European Regional Development Fund, the European Union and the Polish Ministry of Culture and National Heritage, are co-financing the project “Increasing access to cultural resources by expanding the tour routes of the Auschwitz-Birkenau State Museum to include the post-camp space of the Schlachthaus and Molkerei buildings and the conversion of the cinema hall.”
+In 2024, the project was funded with €2.1 million from the EU and €0.4 million from Polish Ministry of Culture and National Heritage.

 The Auschwitz-Birkenau State Museum and Memorial imposes an obligation of remembrance and education on future generations throughout the world.